madhulatha-bandaru/22BCE20379-ToDoApp/README.md

 Initialisation of client-side can be done by entering the following commands in the terminal or command prompt

-cd client
+i)cd client
-npm init -y
+ii)npm init -y
-npm install express cors mongoose dotenv npm run npm start
+iii)npm install express cors mongoose dotenv iv)npm run v)npm start

 Now to initialise the server-side, commands entered in the terminal or command prompt are

-cd server
+i)cd server
-npm init -y
+ii)npm init -y
-npm install express cors mongoose dotenv npm run dev
+iii)npm install express cors mongoose dotenv iv)npm run dev

 Database used : MongoDB